BEV-Patch-PF: Particle Filtering with BEV-Aerial Feature Matching for Off-Road Geo-Localization: Introduction

 \section{Introduction}

-High-quality global localization in georeferenced frame allows robots to leverage aerial imagery, which can be used to provide improved long-range off-road planning and navigation around hazards such as cliffs and rivers.
-While systems like visual odometry (VO) or LiDAR-inertial odometry (LIO) provide short-term pose estimates, and these estimates accumulate drift without global position fixes, leading to large errors that compromise downstream planning.
+High-quality global localization in a geo-referenced frame allows robots to leverage aerial imagery, which can be used to provide improved long-range off-road planning and navigation around hazards such as cliffs and rivers.
+Although visual and LiDAR-inertial odometry provide local pose estimates, they accumulate drift without global fixes, leading to errors that compromise downstream planning.

 Cross-view geo-localization addresses the lack of global position fixes by estimating a robot’s 3-DoF pose in a UTM frame by matching ground-level images with geo-referenced aerial imagery.
 However, this task is inherently difficult due to potentially large viewpoint differences between the onboard and aerial sensors.
 This problem is especially challenging in unstructured off-road environments, where the absence of man-made landmarks and the presence of terrain irregularities and tree canopy exacerbate the visual mismatch and remove many of the cues that conventional methods rely on~\cite{castaldo2015semantic, tian2017cross}.
 Recent deep learning approaches typically tackle this problem frame-by-frame, falling into two main categories: \textit{retrieval-based} methods~\cite{zhu2021vigor, xia2021cross, xia2022visual, zhu2022transgeo, klammer2024bevloc} that learn global descriptors for ground and aerial images, and \textit{spatial feature-alignment} methods~\cite{sarlin2023orienternet, fervers2023uncertainty, shi2022beyond, song2023learning, shi2023boosting} that infer poses by aligning features in a shared representation.
 Per-frame localization, however, considers only a single observation at a time, making it vulnerable to ambiguity and multi-modal solutions.
 In off-road settings, this can lead to catastrophic pose jumps caused by visually similar map regions or sensor occlusions.
 Sequential localization mitigates these issues by enforcing temporal consistency.